8 mesmerizing Québec hikes to see the fall foliage

 Parc des Hautes-Gorges

 When passing through the Charlevoix region, it is impossible not to mention the Acropole des Draveurs.
 Though it has increased in popularity over the years, this hike remains one of the most beautiful in Quebec.
 After a good climb, you will be rewarded with an incredible view of the Malbaie River and the surrounding mountains dotted with spectacular fiery colors!
-At only 40 minutes drive from La Malbaie, this 11.2-kilometre summit is definitely a challenge in itself with a difference in altitude of more than 800 meters but very rewarding!
+This 11.2-kilometre summit is definitely a challenge in itself with a difference in altitude of more than 800 meters but very rewarding!

 Parc des Grands-Jardins

-This national park located one hour from La Malbaie is also a must for hiking.
+This national park located two hours from Quebec City is also a must for hiking.
 More than 30 kilometres of hikes are offered with the most breathtaking views existing atop the impressive peaks of Charlevoix.
 We strongly suggest the Mont-du-Lac-des-Cygnes trail (moderate to difficult level).
 This 8.6-kilometre trail offers several absolutely incredible views on the surrounding mountains.

 Saguenay Region